hackingmaterials/automatminer/docs/_sources/basic.rst.txt

    * - ...
      - ...

-Where the structure column contains :code:`pymatgen` :code:`Structure`s and the property column is the property you are interested in (the target).
+Where the structure column contains :code:`pymatgen` :code:`Structure` objects and the property column is the property you are interested in (the target).
 Use :code:`fit` to train, and specify the target column.
 For the dataframe we used above, you'd do: